Skip to main content

 Summary

-a set of ahead-of-time APIs have replaced just-in-time navigation APIs,
+To support Android 14's Predictive Back feature, a set of ahead-of-time APIs have replaced just-in-time navigation APIs, like WillPopScope and Navigator.willPop.

 Background

-#Android 14 introduced the Predictive Back feature, which allows the user to peek behind the current route during a valid back gesture and decide whether to continue back or to cancel the gesture.
+Android 14 introduced the Predictive Back feature, which allows the user to peek behind the current route during a valid back gesture and decide whether to continue back or to cancel the gesture.
 This was incompatible with Flutter's navigation APIs that allow the developer to cancel a back gesture after it is received.

 With predictive back, the back animation begins immediately when the user initiates the gesture and before it has been committed.
 There is no opportunity for the Flutter app to decide whether it's allowed to happen at that time.
 It must be known ahead of time.